MicrosoftDocs/mixed-reality/mixed-reality-docs/implementing-3d-app-launchers-win32.md

 </Application>
 ```

-## Sample launcher shortcut creation
+## Sample app launcher shortcut creation

 Win32 applications can appear in the "All apps" list on the Windows Mixed Reality Start menu in immersive (VR) headsets by creating a desktop shortcut.
 The sample code below shows how you can create a shortcut in C++, including overriding the path to the Visual Elements Manifest XML file.
 The override is only required in cases where your shortcut does not point directly to the EXE associated with the manifest.
-See [Implementing 3D app launchers](implementing-3d-app-launchers.md) for an overview of the full process, including creating the XML file.
+See [Implementing 3D app launchers (UWP apps)](implementing-3d-app-launchers.md) for an overview of the full process, including creating the XML file.

 ### Sample .LNK shortcut creation (C++)